gittea-rpi/realML/working_notes.md

     git push
     ```

-13. Now, you need to get the pipelines onto your host system (through the mounted directory, presumably), the *on the host system* copy the pipelines to the ta1-submission repo, replace the old pipelines and push, wait for it to rebuild the submission image (or force it to the gitlab console), and run the pipelines on the jump server
+13. Now, you need to get the pipelines onto your host system (through the mounted directory, presumably), then *on the host system* copy the pipelines to the ta1-submission repo, replace the old pipelines and push, wait for gitlab to rebuild the pipeline submission image through CI (or force it to the gitlab console), and run the pipelines on the jump server

     ```
     cd ~/Dropbox/research/RealML/d3mrepos/ta1-submission-pipelines
     rm -rf pipelines/*
     cp ../../realML/ICSI/*/*/pipelines/*.json pipelines #change to reflect locations for your pipelines git commit -a -m "updated pipelines"
     git push